 - Popularity: Prisma on 22nd June claimed on its FB page that it is the most downloaded app in 10 countries within 9 days.
 This massive success resulted in occasional server-down errors.
-The company seems to be working on increasing its server capacity to handle the load in future.
+The company seems to be working on increasing its server capacity to handle the load in the future.

 - Launch of video app: Prisma is working on expanding the technology to video app too.
 This means very soon we will have videos that look like moving paintings.
 Prisma co-founder Alexey Moiseenkov published a 360-degree image on Facebook, showing how Prisma video filters would look in future.

-- Basic camera functions missing: Though Prisma gives an option to click photos but it misses on some basic camera functions like HDR and self-timer.
+- Basic camera functions missing: Though Prisma gives an option to click photos it misses on some basic camera functions like HDR and self-timer.
 The best way is to click a photo and open it in the app to add filters.

 - You can avoid watermarks: The app settings have an option of enabling and disabling watermarks, thus the branding on your instant artwork can be managed accordingly.

-What’s in for the digital marketers?
+What’s in for digital marketers?

-The basic marketing rule says – “Show, don’t Tell” which means that a picture is worth a thousand words especially when it comes to capturing your audience’s attention on social channels.
+The basic marketing rule says – “Show, Don’t Tell” which means that a picture is worth a thousand words especially when it comes to capturing your audience’s attention on social channels.